Skip to content

 Answer: Three cities tied at three: London, Paris, and after 2028, Los Angeles.
 London (1908, 1948, 2012).
 Paris (1900, 1924, 2024).
 LA (1932, 1984, 2028).

 LA 2028 is the moment LA catches the others.
-Athens, Tokyo, and Stockholm have hosted twice.
-Most people guess Athens due to the ancient roots, but Athens has only hosted the modern Games twice (1896 and 2004).
+Athens and Tokyo have each hosted twice.
+Athens feels like the obvious answer thanks to the ancient roots, yet the modern Games have stopped there only in 1896 and 2004.

 10. What does it take to win the modern pentathlon?
 (Medium)

 Coubertin invented modern pentathlon for Stockholm 1912 to test the all-around athlete-soldier.
-The equestrian leg will be replaced by an obstacle course at LA 2028, after horse-welfare scandals at Tokyo 2020 forced the change.
+The equestrian leg is being replaced by an obstacle course at LA 2028, after the horse-welfare scandal at Tokyo 2020 forced the change.

 11. What was the first Summer Olympics to feature women?
 (Medium)

-The first individual women’s gold went to British tennis player Charlotte Cooper on 11 July 1900.
-People often guess 1896 or 1928 since both feel like memorable round-number debuts.
+The first individual women’s champion was British tennis player Charlotte Cooper on 11 July 1900.
+Wrong guesses cluster around 1896 and 1928, both round-number dates that feel like they should mark a debut.

-12. Which country has won the most Summer Games medals all-time?
+12. Which country has won the most Summer Olympic medals all-time?
 (Easy)

 Answer: The United States.
-Over 2,800 medals total across all Summer Games since 1896.
+More than 2,700 medals across all Summer Games since 1896.

-13. What was the first Games to be televised?
+13. What was the first Olympics to be televised?
 (Hard)

 Answer: Berlin 1936.
-The broadcasts were closed-circuit, shown in 28 viewing halls around Berlin to about 162,000 people.
+The broadcasts were closed-circuit, shown in 25 viewing rooms around Berlin and Potsdam to roughly 162,000 people.

 Paris 2024 Olympic Trivia Questions [14-32]